MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   /// running processes associated with this `CoreWebView2Environment` except
   /// for crashpad process.
 This provides the same list of `ProcessInfo`s as
   /// what's provided in `GetProcessInfos`, but additionally provides a list of
-  /// associated `FrameInfo`s which are actively running (showing UI elements)
+  /// associated `FrameInfo`s which are actively running (showing or hiding
-  /// in the renderer process.
-See `AssociatedFrameInfos` for more information.
+  /// UI elements) in the renderer process.
+See `AssociatedFrameInfos` for
+  /// more information.
   ///
   /// \snippet ProcessComponent.cpp GetProcessExtendedInfos
   HRESULT GetProcessExtendedInfos([in] ICoreWebView2GetProcessExtendedInfosCompletedHandler* handler);